o2r-project/api/docs/job.md

 - **image_execute**
   Run the container and return based on status code of program that ran inside the container.
 - **check**
   Run a check on the contents of the container.
 Validate the results of the executed calculations.
+The check provides either a list of errors or a reference to displayable content in the property `display.diff`.
 - **cleanup**
   Remove image or job files (depending on server-side settings).